3mirk/3mirk/README.md

-### Hello! 👋
+### Emir's Profile 👾

-- Engineer with 10+ years in the opthalmic manufacturing industry.
+Thanks for visiting my profile.
+I'm a data-centric process engineer with 10+ years in the opthalmic manufacturing industry. 👓

-- Love utilizing data analytics to deliver tangible improvements to day-to-day industrial production.
-- Self-taught SQL and Data Visualization enthusiast.
-I take pride in making dashboards look sleek.
+- SQL and Data Visualization enthusiast.
+- Google Sheets and Excel specialist.
+Started off with pivot tables, vlookups, and slicers :)
+- Ad-hoc data-analysis to troubleshoot & improve daily industrial production.